mrled/wintriallab/readme.markdown

 1. Change directory to one of the packer builder directories, e.g. `cd packer/wintriallab-win10-32`
 2. Examine the `variables` section of the packerfile, especially `boxname`, `version`, and `catalog_root_url`
+3. Hypervisor-specific notes:
+    - Hyper-V:
+        - Check the value of the `hyperv_vswitch_name` variable.
+It will create this VSwitch if it doesn't exist, but when it does so, it will create an _internal only_ switch, with no Internet access.
+Instead, you must created an external switch yourself from Hyper-V's Virtual Switch Manager, and connect it to whatever interface you are using to connect to the Internet on your host machine.
+At some point, we should get support for NAT switches which do not have to be manually bonded to a real interface but still provide Internet connectivity, and at that point, we can remove this variable altogether, but until then, there is some extra work involved.
-3. Run packer for whatever hypervisor you are using, and optionally supplying an override value for some variables, e.g. `packer build -only=virtualbox-iso -var catalog_root_url=$HOME/Vagrant -var version=0.0.1`
+4. Run packer for whatever hypervisor you are using, and optionally supplying an override value for some variables, e.g. `packer build -only=virtualbox-iso -var catalog_root_url=$HOME/Vagrant -var version=0.0.1`
-4. When this finishes, your `catalog_root_url` will have a file name `<BOXNAME>.json`.
+5. When this finishes, your `catalog_root_url` will have a file name `<BOXNAME>.json`.
 You can use a `file://` URL to that catalog as the value for `box_url` in a `Vagrantfile`, and Vagrant will notice when you publish new versions of the box.
 (See [Caryatid](https://github.com/mrled/caryatid)'s documentation for more information.)

 There are some Vagrant boxes in the `vagrant` directory.
 They are intended as examples and are not guaranteed to work or remain stable over time.